Flavoured Milk's sweet additions

 Plain milk contains nutrients for good health, such as protein, calcium, zinc, vitamin A, vitamin D, iodine and vitamin B12.
 The analysis shows however that these claims are disguising what is essentially sugar, flavourings and sometimes caffeine added to plain milk.

-Overwhelmingly the majority of flavoured milks available are sold in serve sizes that are too big to be part of a healthy diet and therefore contribute far too much added sugar.
+Overwhelmingly the majority of flavoured milks available are sold in serving sizes that are too big to be part of a healthy diet and therefore contribute far too much added sugar.

 Milk and milk products are an important part of a healthy diet and many people don’t consume enough serves for good health.
 Flavoured milks can be an acceptable option when struggling to get enough milk products into you or your families diet and options exist with very little added sugar as food manufacturers reformulate to address our growing concern about sugar in the diet.

-Look out for the options that have the lowest amount of sugary per 100mL, take note of those that claim ‘no added sugar’ (this is good!) and choose the smallest serve size.
+Look out for the options that have the lowest amount of sugary per 100mL, take note of those that claim ‘no added sugar’ (this is good!) and choose the smallest serving size.

 Better still, if you are home – make your own smoothies with milk, yoghurt and fruit and if you are on the go – buy a 6 pack of long life milk in 200mL packs – great options for kids on the go.